vlad-olteanu/go-websocket-prefab/README.md

 # Go WebSocket Prefab
-A ready to deploy wrapper for the Gorrila WebSocket library
+A ready to deploy wrapper for the Gorilla WebSocket library

 ## Installation
 ```shell